jor-rainey/Portfolio_Projects/UK_Air_Travel_Project/Readme.md

 #### Ryanair - Stansted Arrivals
 ![Ryanair Hub](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Air%20Travel%20Project%20Screenshots/Stansted%20Ryanair%20Hub.png)

-British Airways, the UK flag carier, are focussing on more frequent longer haul flights on major routes.
-While Ryanair operate a more point to point model with less frequent routes to more desitiations, nearly all of which are short/medium haul within Europe.
+British Airways, the UK flag carrier, are focussing on more frequent longer haul flights on major routes.
+While Ryanair operates a more point to point model with less frequent routes to more destinations, nearly all of which are short/medium haul within Europe.